PyFunceble/web-worker/README.rst

 2. :code:`ghcr.io/pyfunceble/web-worker/web-worker-dev` is built with PyFunceble-dev.

-To pull the image that has been built on top of PyFunceble (stable)
+To pull the image that has been built on top of PyFunceble (stable):

 ::

     $ docker pull ghcr.io/pyfunceble/web-worker/web-worker:latest

-To pull the image that has been built on top of PyFunceble-dev
+To pull the image that has been built on top of PyFunceble-dev:

 ::